Automatic language translation

-NCAT can hear an external appeal against decisions made by an external decision maker if legislation provides that an appeal may be made to NCAT against any such decision or class of decisions (section 31 of the Civil and Administrative Tribunal Act 2013) (NCAT Act).
-An “external decision-maker” is a decision maker who is external to NCAT (section 4 of the NCAT Act).
+NCAT may hear an external appeal if legislation allows an appeal to NCAT against that decision or class of decisions (section 31 of the Civil and Administrative Tribunal Act 2013 (NCAT Act)).

-A cemetery operator who is given an improvement notice by the Cemeteries Agency may externally appeal the decision to give the notice to NCAT under section 33 of the Cemeteries and Crematoria Act 2013 (NSW).
+A cemetery operator may externally appeal to NCAT against a decision by the Cemeteries Agency to issue an improvement notice, under section 33 of the Cemeteries and Crematoria Act 2013 (NSW).

-Any person who is dissatisfied with a decision of the Commissioner of Dormant Funds made under section 5A of the Dormant Funds Act 1942 (Dormant Funds Act) or revoking a determination under section 5A of the Dormant Funds Act may externally appeal the decision to NCAT.
+Any person may externally appeal to NCAT against a decision of the Commissioner of Dormant Funds made under section 5A of the Dormant Funds Act 1942, including a decision to revoke a determination made under that section.

 An officer or member of staff of an Aboriginal Land Council may appeal to NCAT against a decision of the Registrar to take disciplinary action against the officer or member of staff under section 199 of the Aboriginal Lands Rights Act 1983 (NSW).